Gathering your system requirements Innovation Release

 Your DNS configuration depends on your Ingress selection.

-Scenario A: Load Balancer (Recommended)
+Scenario A: Load balancer (recommended)

-• Portal: In the case of an optimal Load Balancer controller like AWS ELB or an F5 with DNS capability, manually configure DNS to point to the resulting Load Balancer IP for istio-ingress.
+• Portal: In the case of an optimal load balancer controller like AWS ELB or an F5 with DNS capability, manually configure DNS to point to the resulting Load Balancer IP for istio-ingress.
 Domain names must be resolvable to a locally routable IP so that the ingress service on Kubernetes can properly route traffic according to the hostname in the HTTPS request.

-• Postgres: You do not need to manually manage DNS for every database.
-Postgres DNS records are populated automatically as a function of the Load Balancer controller updating the status of the Service in the namespace dedicated to that Postgres cluster.
+Postgres DNS records are populated automatically as a function of the load balancer controller updating the status of the Service in the namespace dedicated to that Postgres cluster.

 Scenario B: NodePort alternative

-• Prerequisite: You disabled Load Balancers and defined a nodePortDomain in the Ingress section.
+• Prerequisite: You disabled load balancers and defined a node_port_domain in the Ingress section.

 • Portal: DNS entries should be a Round Robin A Record pointing to the compute IPs of the Control Plane nodes (nodes labeled edbaiplatform.io/control-plane).

-• Postgres: The nodePortDomain value is used as the base URL for all Postgres instances.
+• Postgres: The node_port_domain value is used as the base URL for all Postgres instances.
 It should be a Round Robin DNS record pointing to the IP addresses of the Worker nodes where the Postgres clusters are running.

 5.3 Certificate management